 Lauren's absolute favorite activity outside of school is traveling - she whole-heartedly believes one of the best ways to continue learning about our world is to go out and explore it.
 When she's not out exploring the physical world, she likes to jump into fictional ones while cozying up with a great book; her hope is that her "to read" pile never runs out.

 Before working at HTMCV, Ivan took part in leading training sessions on working with youth, risk management, and program development.
 He also led youth workshops and camping retreat weekends for the Los Angeles Unified School District while working as a youth leadership counselor at various school sites throughout San Diego.
 After working at High Tech Middle Media Arts as an Instructional Assistant, he realized that his true passion was in education.
 He attended San Diego State University where he earned a BS in Mathematics and earned his teaching credential from HTH.

-When Ivan is not in the classroom, he enjoys watching his beloved San Diego Chargers and Padres, solving math riddles, traveling, EATING, and spending time with his friends and family.
-As we all know, this year will be the fourth year of HTMCV, and he can’t wait to continue to work with such supportive and inspirational staff!
+When Ivan is not in the classroom, he enjoys watching his beloved San Diego Padres, solving math riddles, traveling, EATING, and spending time with his friends, and family.
+As we all know, this year will be the 9th year of HTMCV, and he can’t wait to continue to work with such supportive and inspirational staff!

 My path to teaching began in the Boy Scouts.
 Being in scouting for 10 years ignited my passion for learning and adventure.
 Whether it was backpacking, whitewater rafting or rock climbing there was always something to learn and sharing that knowledge was vital to high adventure scouting.

 From there I attended the University of California, San Diego and graduated with a B.S. in Psychology and B.A. in International Studies with an emphasis in Economics.
 I also attended Morehouse College in Atlanta, Georgia as part of an exchange program.